Table of Contents

-Section 5.
+21.5.
 Salary Increase Eligibility.
 In addition to the conditions outlined in Section 4, Extension Lecturers with letters of appointment are eligible for performance-based consideration if they have successfully performed all of the following:

-- completed the Probationary Period;
+- Completed the Probationary Period

-- submitted a (PAS) annual report;
+- Submitted a (PAS) annual report

-- conducted the L-form Instructor and Course Evaluation in every course, except those with fewer than 15 total classroom instructional hours or with groups of students under the age of 18.
+- Conducted the L-form Instructor and Course Evaluation in every course, except those with fewer than 15 total classroom instructional hours or with groups of students under the age of 18.

 Fellowship and Fulbright-type programs do not count towards the requirement to work a 50% or more FTE per quarter in three (3) of four (4) quarters during the same annual review cycle.
 Approved medical and parental leaves of absence do not adversely impact an Extension Lecturer’s eligibility or salary tier.

-Section 6.
+21.6.
 Initial Base Salary Determination upon Hire.
 The appropriate base salary for a new Extension Lecturer will be based on the new instructor’s training and experience and will be determined by the Employer.
 The minimum base salary for full-time and regular part-time Extension Lecturers is $3600/month.

 |Years of Experience||Minimum Monthly Salary|

-Section 7.
+21.7.
 Retention Salary Adjustments.
 At the sole discretion of the Employer, salary adjustments for the bargaining unit may be made to address issues related to retention.

-Article 22 – Complete Agreement and Conformity to Law
+Article 22: Complete Agreement and Conformity to Law

-Section 2.
+22.2.
 Modification.
 Any extension or other modification of this Agreement must be in writing, signed by both parties.

-Article 23 – Successor Agreement
+Article 23: Successor Agreement

 Either party may notify the other, in writing, of their intent to open bargaining on a successor agreement not less than sixty (60) days prior to the expiration date of the current Agreement.

-Article 24 – Duration
+Article 24: Duration

-Term: This Agreement shall be effective the 1st day of July, 2014 and shall remain in full force and effect through the 30th day of June, 2021.
+Term: This Agreement shall be effective the 5th day of March, 2019 and shall remain in full force and effect through the 30th day of June, 2021.
 Items in this agreement will not be back dated to precede the effective date.

-Article 25 – Academic Freedom
+Article 25: Academic Freedom